anaconda/anaconda-project/tutorial.rst

    Python or otherwise have distinct dependencies.
    ``conda kapsel add-env-spec`` adds these additional environment specs.
- * Because projects are self-describing, hosting providers such as Anaconda can automatically deploy them to a server.
-   ``conda kapsel upload`` starts this process.
-A deployment will use a particular command, particular env spec, and customized values for your environment variables.
+ * Commands can be ipython notebooks.
+Try creating a notebook in your project directory; it should automatically be listed in ``conda kapsel list-commands``.